 Public Act 102-1094 was executed on June 15, 2022.
-Since then, IDOT has been working to develop Alternative Project Delivery Manual and Guidelines for implementation of Construction Manager/General Contractor, Progressive Design Build and Design Build.
+Since then, IDOT has been working to develop Alternative Project Delivery Guidelines for implementation of Construction Manager/General Contractor, Progressive Design Build and Design Build.
 Those guidelines have been developed and reviewed through IDOT and the industry.
-Comments have been addressed and were used to develop Administrative Rules that have been presented to the Joint Committee on Administrative Rules for final approval.
+Comments are being addressed and the guidelines will be presented to the Joint Committee on Administrative Rules for final approval.

-The Innovations for Transportation Infrastructure Act allows IDOT to use \$400 million of projects over a rolling five-year Multi-Year Program.
-Candidate projects are identified in this IDOT MYP and noted in project notes as "POTENTIAL INNOVATIVE PROJECT DELIVERY METHOD."
-The total included in this MYP, which is six years, is \$843.8 million.
+The Innovations for Transportation Infrastructure Act requires IDOT to use DB/PDB for \$400M of projects over five years Multi-Year Program.
+In addition, it allows IDOT to deliver up to two projects per year using CMGC.
+Candidate projects are identified in this IDOT MYP and noted in project notes as "POTENTIAL INNOVATIVE PROJECT DELIVERY METHOD PROJECT."
+The total included in this MYP, which is six years, is \$474.5 million.
 Each project identified as a candidate project will be evaluated for alternative project delivery methods and a written determination will be made and published on the Innovative Project Delivery website, in accordance with the Innovations for Transportation Infrastructure Act.
 Being identified in this document does not guarantee that the project will proceed with alternative delivery methods.